InteractionDesignFoundation/handbook/company/about.md

 # About IxDF

 We are the biggest online design school globally.
 Since we were founded in 2002, our courses, webinars and open-source literature have guided over 110,000 current and aspiring designers through their UI/UX design journey.
-Our mission is to continue increasing the quality of design education while keeping it both accessible and affordable.
+Our objective is to continue increasing the quality of design education while keeping it both accessible and affordable.
 With our help, learners all over the world can use our industry-recognized course certificates to make a life-changing shift into UX design or stay ahead in their careers.

 Read more [About IxDF](https://www.interaction-design.org/about).